 The ninth-biggest country in the world, and one of the most developed and economically advanced countries in Central Asia, owing to the abundance of minerals and oil reserves, Kazakhstan is a truly, expectedly charming land bursting with contrasts.
 Beyond its futuristic mega-cities like the capital city of Astana, and Almaty, you’ll find endless, lush landscapes more beautiful that you could ever imagine.
-From the green valleys and mountains of Tian Shan, to the rolling steppes speckled with the bluest of lakes, and timeless, rustic villages fringing the countryside, the landscapes of Kazakhstan are jaw-dropping!
+From the green valleys and mountains of Tian Shan, to the rolling steppes speckled with the bluest of lakes, and timeless, rustic villages fringing the countryside, the landscapes are jaw-dropping, and there are some classic places to see in Kazakhstan!

 Here are 12 images of Kazakhstan that showcase the country’s stunning landscape!